torddey/graduationportal/readme.md

 ### Export Logging

-All export activities are automatically logged in the audit system for tracking and compliance purposes.
+All export and download activities are automatically logged in the audit system for tracking and compliance purposes.

 ## Installation and Setup